 Date: Saturday Feb.
 4th, 2017

 Accessibility: This training will be held in a barrier free space.
 Subway tokens are available to attendees by request.
-There are gender neutral washrooms in the building.
+There are gender neutral washrooms on the fifth floor.

 Trainer: Kristiana Clemens is a communicator and facilitator with experience developing policy and process for non-profit groups large and small, including charities, co-ops and collectives.
 She is currently President of the Community Media Advocacy Centre, Chair of the City of Kingston's Arts Advisory Committee, and a member of two new collectives formed to organize a music festival and community arts events in Kingston, Ontario.